-If you have a WordPress site, you need a plugin to add header tag to your website.
-Out of many plugins, I found “Insert Header and Footer’ is the most convenient.
-You can install and activate this plugin to your WordPress site and add HTML meta tag through this plugin in site setting option.
+If you have a WordPress site, you need a plugin to add a header tag to your website.
+Out of many plugins, I found, “Insert Header and Footer’ is the most convenient.
+You can install and activate this plugin to your WordPress site and add the HTML meta tag through this plugin in the site setting option.

 3. Site Verification by Google Analytics Account

-If you already have a Google Analytics account for your site, you won’t require the above complex verification methods.
-Just ensure that Google tracking code is pasted at the <head> of your site and click on ‘verify’ to complete the process.
+If you already have a Google Analytics account for your website, you won’t require the above complex verification methods.
+Just ensure that the Google tracking code is pasted at the of the site and click on ‘verify’ to complete the process.

 4. Site Verification by Google Tag Manager Account

 If you’re using Google Tag Manager, you can easily verify your site’s ownership just by a simple click.
-Ensure that you’ve the Google Tag Manager container snippet active on your site and you’ve view, edit and manage container-level permission in your Tag Manager account.
+Ensure that you have the Google Tag Manager container snippet active on your site and you’ve ‘view, edit and manage container’ level permission in your Tag Manager account.
 Then click on ‘verify’ to complete the process.

 Once you completed adding and verifying a domain, you can further add more protocols and sub-domain to the account.
 Google offers separate reports for separate protocols and sub-domains.

 5. Site Verification by Adding TXT file to DNS